justinstares/assignment-grader/README.md

 * Added logout function
 * Added ability for teachers to edit grades
 * Added ability for students to see all of their uploads, with labels for classes
+* Added list of courses and teachers to students' home page, to assist with uploading to classes